 Mika Taanila’s Plastic Heart tells the musical “birth story” of the Futuro

-Mika Taanila: Plastic Heart from 17 August to 16 September 2018
+17 August - 16 September 2018

 The Futuro House, Exhibition Centre WeeGee

-Taanila composed the artwork using only authentic sounds associated with the materials from which the Futuro is fabricated.
-The sounds are recorded at a factory specialised in restoring Futuro houses, Ekin Muovi based in Virtasalmi, Central Finland.
+Taanila composed the artwork using only authentic sounds associated with the plastic materials from which the Futuro is fabricated.
+The sounds are recorded in March 2018 at a factory specialised in restoring Futuro houses, Ekin Muovi based in Virtasalmi, Central Finland.

+Over the years, the Futuro designed by architect Matti Suuronen has captured the imagination of artists, designers and the public at large all around the world.
 Mika Taanila has a special relationship with the Futuro.
 He has directed a documentary about the Futuro, and many of his other works similarly reflect on the relationship between humans and technology as well as utopian and dystopian visions of the future.
 In his own words, Plastic Heart is a “film without film” – it is an artwork that takes us on a concrete journey to the core of the Futuro.